Maximize Marketing ROI Through Better Campaign Optimization With Predictive Analytics

 Predictive models generate scores to be used as events in optimization, precisely identifying that audience of potential loyal players and delivering your ad to them.
 You can find not only the people likely to install your app, but also those who will become dedicated users.

 With this approach, the signals you’re sending to the ad platform are dramatically improved beyond what can be achieved with the data they use by default.
-The ad audience will better fit your real business goals so you can rapidly achieve your targets, not only for customer acquisition, but also for retention, LTV, and marketing ROI.
+The ad audience will better fit your real business goals so you can rapidly achieve your targets, not only for Customer acquisition is the effort of garnering new customers for a business.
+Customers can be attracted through smart marketing strategy for customer acquisition, which may…, but also for retention, Lifetime value (LTV) is the total amount of revenue a business can expect to take in from a specific customer over the entire time period…, and marketing ROI.

 Optimizing your data integration along with your campaigns